-AgriFin is excited to publish recent findings of a study we commissioned on the impacts of COVID-19 on agro-dealers in Kenya.
-The study findings are complemented by findings in other research pieces conducted by our partners.
+FAgriFin is excited to publish recent findings of a study we commissioned on the impacts of COVID-19 on agro-dealers in Kenya.
+The study findings are complemented by findings in other research pieces conducted by our partners 60 Decibels and the Precision Agriculture for Development (PAD)

 The Covid-19 pandemic has disrupted social-economic activities across the world.
 The business of growing food and moving them to markets has become increasingly difficult.
 Slowdowns in financial markets, curfews, and social distancing affecting mobility, and disrupting supply and decision-making across agricultural value chains, converge to challenge already strained systems.
 One of the most affected groups is agro-business dealers, who have had to adopt unique coping mechanisms to beat the extremely harsh business environment they find themselves in.